bioinfomethods/mitoreport/README.md

     resources/test-sample/mitoreport-test-sample.bam ./resources/controls/*.bam
 ```

+Note: Use `--maternal-vcf` option to show any maternal variants within report.

 A new directory `mitoreport-MITOREPORT-TEST-SAMPLE` should now be created.
 Open `index.html` to run this interactive
 report.
 For example, on MacOS use: